kubami9/Random-Quote-Generator/README.md

 # Random-Quote-Generator
-App using API from http://forismatic.com/en/api/ to generate random quotes
+App using API from http://forismatic.com/en/api/ to generate random quotes.

-Trying to fix a problem with HTTPS blocking request